thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 - Max FPS function as an alternative to third party frame rate lockers
 - Hybrid cross-platform and backwards compatible rec format with improved file management
 - Convert functions to convert vanilla recs to hybrid rec format
+- Exporting new recs to dedicated folder for ease of migration
 - Various hotkeys with restart and respawn player bindable by player preference

 A help() function was added to allow users to read about these changes in-game.